-The following is a lecture given by Dr. Rod Rosenbladt at Faith Lutheran Church in Capistrano Beach, California on November 7, 2010.
+The following is a lecture given by Dr. Rod Rosenbladt at Faith Lutheran Church in Capistrano Beach, on November 7, 2010.
 In this popular yet challenging talk, Rosenbladt argues that the gospel of Jesus Christ is sufficient to save even those whom our churches have either rejected or destroyed.
-The video version of this presentation is included at the end of this manuscript, as is its sequel, “Christianity in Five Verses,” in audio form.
-The manuscript, video, and audio are provided here with the kind permission of New Reformation Press.
+The manuscript is provided here with the kind permission of New Reformation Press.

 This evening I want to address a particular problem: What a Christian might be able to say in conversation with people who see themselves as “alumni” of the Christian faith.

 And, of course, I am not referring to those who have been translated by death from what Christians call the “church militant” into the “church triumphant!”
 I mean people we meet or know who say that they once believed that Christ and His shed blood, freely justified them before God, freely forgave their sin, freely gave them eternal life—but who add that they no longer believe these things.

 It seems to me that in the four Gospels [roughly, the biographies of Jesus of Jesus authored by Matthew, Mark, Luke and John], virtually every person who rejected Jesus’ claims to be God and Messiah, the Savior of the world, went away either sad or mad.

 First, I’m going to try to deal with today’s sad ones,the longing, the “having-given-up-on-Christianity” ones.
 Second, I want to talk a little about the Gospel of Christ for today’s mad ones, the angry ones.